Lower is better: Aggressively lowering blood pressure may prevent dementia, researchers say

 “These results really do cement the adage that what is good for the heart is good for the brain,” said Dr. Mark Supiano, a geriatrician at the University of Utah Health system and the VA Salt Lake City Health Care System who worked on the study.

-It’s the first intervention that has been clearly demonstrated to lower the risk of mental decline.
+It’s the first intervention that has been clearly demonstrated to lower rates of mental decline.

-It may take a few more years before the study clearly demonstrates whether the risk of Alzheimer's was actually reduced,the researchers said.
+It may take a few more years before the study conclusively shows whether the risk of Alzheimer's was actually reduced because of the lower blood pressure,the researchers said.

 Alzheimer’s disease is the sixth-leading cause of death in the United States.
 More than 5 million Americans have been diagnosed with Alzheimer’s, including 200,000 under the age of 65.